Staff | Board of Directors

 Founder & Executive Director

-In 2005, Ashley Holmer moved from Portland, Oregon to Tanzania to work as an English teacher and soccer coach in a Maasai village.
+In 2005, Ashley Holmer moved from Portland, Oregon to Tanzania to work as an English teacher and soccer coach in a rural Maasai village.
 Toward the end of her yearlong post, the leaders of a nearby village offered 20 acres of donated land on which to build the community’s first secondary school.
-Ten years later and fluent in the local language of Swahili, Holmer has opened two secondary schools in rural areas of the country and serves as an advocate for girl’s education throughout Tanzania and the world.
+12 years later and fluent in the local language of Swahili, Holmer has opened two secondary schools in rural areas of the country and serves as an advocate for girls' education throughout Tanzania and the world.

 Ms. Holmer received her Bachelor of Arts degree in Psychology from Willamette University (2002) and served as the

 Chapter Advisor of her philanthropic sorority, Alpha Chi Omega.
 She received the university’s “You’re Doing WHAT